Duke of Edinburgh Award

 Our Duke of Edinburgh Coordinator is Ms E Mead, so if you would like further information, please contact her via email at [email protected].

 Find out more by visiting the DofE website here.

-As most of you already know, this Award is a National Award which involves our students in participating in 4 different activities: a volunteering activity, learning or continuing to develop a physical activity, and learning a new, or continuing to develop a skill (that is not a physical skill).
+As most of you already know, this Award is a National Award that involves our students participating in four different activities: a volunteering activity, learning or continuing to develop a physical activity, and learning a new, or continuing to develop a skill.

 The last two and a half years have seen disruption to the programme due to covid, as a significant number of our students were unable to complete the Award.
 However, the good news is that they do have until they are 25 to do so, and wherever they move to, there are always centres with which they can complete their expedition.